VsIG-official/Study-Projects/CSHARP.md

 | .NET Framework| Legacy feature set, limited C# 8 support, no C# 9 support, maintain existing applications | Windows only |
 | Xamarin       | Mobile and desktop apps only | Android, iOS, macOS |

+## C#
+### Types
+It's important to know that C# cannot exist alone; after all, it's a language that runs on variants of .NET.
+In theory, someone could write a compiler for C# that uses a different platform, with different underlying types.
+In practice, the platform for C# is .NET, which provides tens of thousands of types to C#, including System.Int32, which is the C# keyword alias int maps to, as well as many more complex types, such as System.Xml.Linq.XDocument.

+It's worth taking note that the term type is often confused with class.
+Have you ever played the parlor game Twenty Questions, also known as Animal, Vegetable, or Mineral?
+In the game, everything can be categorized as an animal, vegetable, or mineral.
+In C#, every type can be categorized as a class, struct, enum, interface, or delegate.
+The C# keyword string is a class, but int is a struct.
+So, it is best to use the term type to refer to both

 ## Sources
 - C# 9 and .NET 5 - Modern Cross-Platform Development | [GitHub](https://github.com/markjprice/cs9dotnet5)